mgunter-pivotal/pcf-hugo-workshop/content/post/lab-10.md

     wordpad.exe manifest.yml
     ````

 3. Add the services binding `<YOUR INITIALS>-env-db` to your deployment manifest for Environment Viewer.
 This step will require you to look at the documentation link above.

 4. Test your manifest by re-pushing your app with no parameters:

     ```bash
-    $ cf push
+    $ cf push <YOUR INITIALS>-env
     ```

     Notice that using a manifest, you have moved the need for multiple commands into one location.
 In addition, using manifests gives you consistency between your deployment environments (Dev, QA, UAT, Performance, Production, etc) so you have a repeatable and documented way of deploying software.

     __NOTE__

     > The default manifest file for an app is `manifest.yml` and it if is present, it is automatically picked without specifying the manifest file option (e.g. -f my-manifest-file.yml).

 5. Once you are comfortable of what we just did, let's clean up the resources.

     ```bash